 These organizations, with NAPWA at the helm, recently launched the Treatment Action Campaign, an effort to get the government to provide drugs, such as AZT and 3TC, to people with HIV -- including a short course of AZT to all pregnant women.
 The group also plans to pressure pharmaceutical manufacturers to sell therapies to the government at cost.
 Mbeki has joined in the latter initiative, saying: "The problem lies not with the government.
 The problem lies with pharmaceutical companies' exorbitant prices on [the drugs], thus making it impossible for the government to make them available."
 Glaxo insists that it already offers AZT at a significantly reduced price.

 At the end of April, two events threw into dramatic relief the continuing contradictions of the South African AIDS epidemic.
-On April 20, Supreme Court Judge Edwin Cameron, widely respected for his human rights activism, announced that he was "living with AIDS" during televised hearings for an appointment to the country's highest court, the Constitutional Court (See "Judgment Day").
+On April 20, Supreme Court Judge Edwin Cameron, widely respected for his human rights activism, announced that he was "living with AIDS" during televised hearings for an appointment to the country's highest court, the Constitutional Court (See "Judgment Day" below).
 In becoming overnight South Africa's best-known PWA, he emphasized: "The choice to speak is available to me for very particular reasons: because I have a job position that is secure; because I am surrounded by loved ones, friends and colleagues who support me, and because I have access to medical care and treatment that ensures that I remain strong, healthy and productive.
 For millions of South Africans living with HIV or AIDS, these conditions do not exist."
 Afterward, Mbeki announced his support.

 Yet just three days earlier, Zuma had announced that she was taking steps, along with health ministers from Namibia and Zimbabwe, to make AIDS a notifiable disease.
 The new policy would compel doctors to disclose the positive test results of patients to their family and caregivers.
 "We want to know who is dying of AIDS, and relatives and partners must be notified," Zuma said.
 "It is time we treated AIDS as a public health issue like tuberculosis.
 We don't go about treating that with secrecy."
 It was a radical turnaround for the official who had begun her tenure with an outspoken defense of the rights of people with AIDS.
 NAPWA's Busse calls the decision, unveiled a mere four months after Gugu Dlamini's death, "outrageous"; Mark Heywood of the AIDS Law Project says the policy "is reinforcing oppression of women and undermining everything AIDS activists are trying to do."